NMF Diversity in Clinical Trials Research Program

-A unique collaborative effort of sponsoring organizations, Janssen, the Pharmaceutical Companies of Johnson & Johnson, and Merck, the NMF Dctr program is a comprehensive program that features a didactic curriculum to provide physicians with the core knowledge, skills and competencies to engage in clinical trial activities and post-training support (including mentoring and networking) to bridge the gap between training and practice.
+A unique collaborative effort of sponsoring organizations, Johnson & Johnson Innovative Medicine, Merck, AstraZeneca, and Genentech – the NMF Dctr program is a comprehensive program that features a didactic curriculum to provide physicians with the core knowledge, skills and competencies to engage in clinical trial activities and post-training support (including mentoring and networking) to bridge the gap between training and practice.
 After participating in NMF Dctr, emerging investigators are equipped with the tools and support to participate in and lead clinical research teams.

-The emerging investigator training curriculum features Parexel® Academy’s Clinical Investigator Certification Program, a ten-week curriculum accompanied by eight weekly live virtual training sessions.
+The emerging investigator training curriculum features Parexel® Academy’s Clinical Investigator Certification Program, a 10-week curriculum accompanied by eight weekly live virtual training sessions.

 NMF Dctr’s Emerging Investigator Learning Community and Network provides post-training support to include opportunities for mentoring, networking, additional skills development and a virtual resource center to bridge the gap between training and practice.